Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

 FEATURES:

-- Supports new "dual mining" mode: mining both Ethereum and Decred/Siacoin/Lbry/Pascal at the same time, with no impact on Ethereum mining speed.
+- Supports new "dual mining" mode: mining both Ethereum and Decred/Siacoin/Lbry/Pascal/Blake2s/Keccak at the same time, with no impact on Ethereum mining speed.
 Ethereum-only mining mode is supported as well.
 - Effective Ethereum mining speed is higher by 3-5% because of a completely different miner code - much less invalid and outdated shares, higher GPU load, optimized OpenCL code, optimized assembler kernels.
 - Supports both AMD and nVidia cards, even mixed.
 - No DAG files.
 - Supports all Stratum versions for Ethereum: can be used directly without any proxies with all pools that support eth-proxy, qtminer or miner-proxy.
 - Supports Ethereum and Siacoin solo mining.
 - Supports both HTTP and Stratum for Decred.
 - Supports both HTTP and Stratum for Siacoin.
-Note: not all Stratum versions are supported currently for Siacoin.
-- Supports Stratum for Lbry and Pascal.
+- Supports Stratum for Lbry, Pascal, Blake2s, Keccak.
 - Supports failover.
 - Displays detailed mining information and hashrate for every card.
 - Supports remote monitoring and management.